The Top 4 Instructional Design Skills You Need to Land Your Dream Career (And How to Master Them)

 3. Research the specific requirements of an employer — Organizations will have different requirements and expectations for their employees.
 Some may desire mastery of specific tools or programs, and others could require working experience within an industry.
 Research each employer’s needs to know which skills to highlight throughout your interactions with prospective employers.

 4. Target specific keywords related to job requirements — This tip is mainly for job searches and writing your resumes.
-Knowing the industry “keywords” that matter to employers is helpful during interviews and other interactions.
-Job search sites like Indeed offer valuable insights on understanding job postings and utilizing essential keywords.
+Knowing the industry keywords that matter to employers is helpful during interviews and other interactions.
+Job search sites like Indeed offer valuable insights on understanding job postings and utilizing essential keywords often used by employers.

 • Create a peer-evaluated portfolio project you can use to showcase your skills

-• Enjoy hands-on experience with important tech tools like the Articulate 360 suite of programs
+• Gain hands-on experience with important tech tools like the Articulate 360 suite of programs

-• Develop practical experience in employing learning models and developing instructional design competencies
+• Develop practical experience using learning models and developing your instructional design competencies

 Instructional Designer Skills FAQ

 Instructional or learning designer isn’t the only job that these skills can prepare you for.
 Many who study instructional design work as training and development specialists, learning consultants, corporate trainers and elearning developers.
-For more details on specific jobs for instructional designers and industries that are hiring, see our Top 10 Instructional Design Careers blog post.
+For more details on specific jobs for instructional designers and industries that are hiring, read the Top 10 Instructional Design Careers.

 There are several helpful instructional design resources that you can access online.
 Here are some of the most popular and accessible options: